RogueRope/docs/content/docs/wellbeing/consent.md

 **Consent** and open communication are key to positive sexual experiences for everyone involved.

-## Let us know!

-**Please**, if you have had issues with someone, seen red flags or witnessed inappropriate behavior of someone on the ‘going-list’, **let us know**.
-You can use Fetlife messages or [contact the orga]({{< ref "/docs/practical/contact" >}} "Contact us") in some other way.
-Feel free to use a pseudonymous account by creating a new mail address with protonmail/yahoo/fastmail/…

-Please describe the issues and propose a way for us to deal with them.
-Does this person need someone to work with them on their behavior?
-Could we assist in facilitating [restorative justice](https://en.wikipedia.org/wiki/Restorative_justice)?
-Can they still attend but do we need to keep an eye on them?
-Can they attend if they promise not to interact with you?
-Or is the best solution for them not to attend the event?

-We will assess the situation and try to think of the best solution, after which we will contact you to see if this solution works for you.
-No process is perfect, but we’ll try to find something that works for all involved parties.

 ## Further Readings

 If you want to learn more on the subject, check this elaborate write-up by [La Quarta Corda](https://www.laquartacorda.it/en/consent/).